GenaGrig/genstar-fitness/README.md

 --- | --- |
 ![Desktop Personal Trainer Page image](/media/screenshots/desktop/personal-trainer-page-desktop.png) | ![Mobile Personal Trainer Page image ](/media/screenshots/mobile/personal-trainer-page-mobile-res.jpg) |

 Personal trainers' page has general information about who are personal trainers and with what questions they can help with.
 Page contains a contact form for the questions regarding personal training, where user can choose a category that suits to users question or leave it as general question.
-Right now form does not work as planned and it will be fixed in future releases.
+Right now submitting the personal trainers contact form leads to return of dump form page from Code Institute, to confirm that everything was done correctly and data was submitted to back-end.
+As a future feature, sending emails with submission of this form will be implemented.

 ### Contact page
 Desktop | Mobile |